franzhefekranz/aqserver/doc/de/configuration.rst

     # to avoid too big data files, a new one will be started after this number
     # of recordings
     maxrecords = 50000

+    # ATTENTION: value boolsoffset has been replaced by gain/offset/unit in value settings
+    #            Do not enable anymore (though it doesn't hurt...)

     # switch for offset of boolean values
     # if 1 then boolean values in a byte (see values settings) will be offset by 2 as follows: